gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Show file differences for all parents in browse dialog

-    The :ref:`browse-tabs-diff` can show more than one diff, depending on the selections in :ref:`browse-revision-graph`.
+    The :ref:`browse-repository-tabs-diff` can show more than one diff, depending on the selections in :ref:`browse-repository-revision-graph`.

     - For a single selected commit, show the difference with its parent commit.
     - For a single selected merge commit, show the difference with all parents.